Feelings aren't truths

 We get into traitorous territory when we are inside the emotion.
-When the emotion is bigger than we are, it consumes us and it fools us.
+When the emotion is bigger than we are, where it consumes us and it fools us.
 We forget about time and we BELIEVE the thoughts that pass through our mind.
-This is the realm where "we are angry".
+This is the realm we might describe as "I am angry".

-When we can observe the emotion and hold it in our awareness by creating some space around it, our relationship to it, changes.
-We can remind ourselves of its impermanence and we can question whether any thoughts should be believed or not.
-This is the realm where we are not "angry" but "anger is here" or "I am feeling anger"
+When we can observe the emotion and hold it in our awareness by creating some space around it, our relationship to it changes.
+We can remind ourselves of its impermanence and we can question whether we should believe the thoughts that arise in this state.
+This is the realm we might describe as "I feel angry."